Leon-Schoenbrunn/CSP2PC/README.md

 # CSP → Procreate Brush Converter

+⚠️ With the release of 5.4 new brush features have been added.
+This might: 1. **break the script.** 2. theoretically improve future script iterations that implement these new brush settings during conversion. ⚠️

 Convert Clip Studio Paint `.sut` brushes to Procreate `.brush` or `.brushset` files with automatic mapping for many brush settings.
 Supports both **CLI usage** and **standalone executable** mode with file picker.